-If you are someone who uses a shower every day to bath, then you would have a pretty decent idea about what shower head blocks are.
+If you are someone who uses a shower every day, then you would have a pretty decent idea about what showerhead blocks are.
 The blockage of a showerhead is the phenomenon of reduced, irregular, or no release of water from the shower due to several reasons.

-Blocks are sometimes seen in taps as well.
-These blocks are predominantly observed in showers which are made of steel or other metals.
+These blocks are predominantly observed in showers that are made of steel or other metals.
 They happen usually due to the deposition of minerals inside the shower.
 There are few other reasons like the coverage by mildew or when something gets stuck inside the holes of the shower but they are all secondary reasons.

-Shower blockages end up making people feel irritated and worried as most of the time they are unable to clean then.
-‘How do I remove this blockage’ is a constant question among them.
+Shower blockages end up making people feel irritated and worried as most of the time they are unable to clean them.
+“How do I remove this blockage” is a constant question among them.
 I have been through the same problem and this article includes a set of solutions for this problem.

 Following are the main reasons for the blockage of showerheads: